zacharyclement/MMDocIR-indexer-agent-retrieval-project/README.md

 ### Indexing changes

-I would move from single-process, page-by-page indexing toward:

 - batch rendering and batch encoding to amortize model load and I/O overhead
 - parallel document workers driven by a job queue rather than a single Python process
 - orchestrated, resumable indexing jobs with retries, durable state, and explicit run metadata